RohanChirbi/octoanalyst/CONTRIBUTING.md

  - Backend:
    - Node.js and Express for API layer
    - Python files for parsing and semantic search

+## Solve possible issues while running locally
+ - Ensure that your frontend runs in the same port as the one mentioned in server.js file (if not change port num in the file)

+ - Make sure no other processes are running on the port you are supposed to run the program (kill other processes if running)

+ - If process loads inifnitely make sure to check backend logs! (and if no errors from logs appear but button is still loading then refresh page)

+ - If  loading ends but no output appears on page then check for output files (in backend).
+If file is created but empty then delete the file and rerun the process.

 ## PR Guidelines